 Detox inducing methods: (least aggressive first)

-Generally speaking, the best approach would be to go through these methods from the top (number 1) before spending time on the next one down the list.
-How much time should be spent on each comes down to individual requirements that you will need to learn about yourself.
+Generally speaking, the best approach would be to go through the methods listed above in numerical order from the top (number 1) and spending time on each level before moving on to the next level down the list.
+How much time should be spent on each level comes down to individual requirements that you will need to learn about yourself.
 Again, this comes with practice and experience and listening to your body's reactions during each stage.
 Eating a cleaner, healthier diet will hopefully become more and more natural to you long-term so it eventually becomes your 'normal' daily diet.
-Try sticking to a healthy diet plan for a few weeks or more and see how you feel.
+Try sticking to a healthy diet such as the first quick weight loss diet on the home page that focuses on speeding up your metabolism for a few weeks or more and see how you feel.
 If all is OK then maybe try to give up red meat and eating only white fish or boiled chicken breasts two to three times per week.

 If you feel fine on those types of foods then try moving through the list at a pace that suits you.
 You can drift in and out of these methods of detoxification as you feel, slowly moving through the numbers over a period of weeks, months and even years.
-DO NOT RUN BEFORE YOU CAN WALK THOUGH!
-It's always better to take your time to allow your body to adjust to the changes.
+DO NOT RUN BEFORE YOU CAN WALK!
+It's far better to take your time to allow your body, mind and emotions time to adjust to the changes.

-There are general symptoms of the detoxification process that, whether mild or more severe, are generally the most common.
+There are general symptoms of the detoxification process that, whether mild or more severe are generally the most common.
+Remember, if done gradually these symptoms are generally mild in nature.

 Common detox symptoms: